Habenzu/ECB_Topic_Chronicles/doc/report.md

 Topic modeling offers a scalable way to quantify thematic structure in large, evolving text collections.
 However, purely unsupervised approaches can struggle with domain-faithful labeling and stable evaluation.
 This report therefore combines supervised and semi-supervised topic modeling with time-series change-point detection to (i) recover interpretable, policy-relevant themes and (ii) test for statistically significant shifts in climate-related communication.

-To translate this motivation into concrete steps, we set the following research objectives: first we construct a comprehensive corpus of ECB communication (press releases, blogs, speeches) with maximal temporal coverage and rich metadata, secondly we recover and validate topic structure using both unsupervised (BERTopic-style) and supervised (multilabel) methods, with an emphasis on policy-relevant labels such as climate/environment, third we quantify the temporal dynamics of climate-related communication and detect structural breaks using statistically principled change-point methods and fourth we compare modeling choices, compraing embedding backends, supervised versus unsupervised with post-hoc mapping, and validation-time threshold calibration, with respect to predictive performance and interpretability.
+To translate this motivation into concrete steps, we set the following research objectives: first we construct a comprehensive corpus of ECB communication (press releases, blogs, speeches) with maximal temporal coverage and rich metadata, secondly we recover and validate topic structure using both unsupervised (BERTopic-style) and supervised (multilabel) methods, with an emphasis on policy-relevant labels such as climate/environment, third we quantify the temporal dynamics of climate-related communication and detect structural breaks using statistically principled change-point methods and fourth we compare modeling choices, comparing embedding backends, supervised versus unsupervised with post-hoc mapping, and validation-time threshold calibration, with respect to predictive performance and interpretability.

 To make these aims precise, we address the following research questions: